All posts

 luaubeginnerstutorialairoblox

-Luau for Beginners: How to Learn Roblox Scripting With AI
+Luau for Beginners: Learn Roblox Scripting With AI

 Step 0: Don't just ask AI to write everything

-Tempting trap: "I'll just have the AI write the whole game while I watch."
-You'll get a game, but you won't learn anything, and the moment something breaks, you're stuck.
+Tempting trap: "I'll have the AI write the whole game while I watch."
+You'll get a game, you won't learn anything, and the moment it breaks you're stuck.

-The right approach: have the AI write parts, then read those parts, then write the next thing yourself, then have the AI check your work.
-AI as tutor, not as ghostwriter.
+The right approach: have the AI write parts, read those parts, write the next thing yourself, then have the AI check your work.
+AI as tutor, not ghostwriter.

 Goal for your first month: be able to read every line of code in your game and explain what it does.
-The AI helps you get there faster than learning alone.
+The AI gets you there faster than learning alone — but only if you let it explain rather than just produce.

 The 8 Luau concepts you need

-You can build most Roblox games with these eight concepts.
-The AI can give you 50 more if you want, but everything else is sugar.
+You can build most Roblox games with these eight.
+Everything else is sugar.

 1. Variables